Sarah Shourd: Career

 As a journalist, Shourd has published on a variety of platforms, such as the New York Times, Mother Jones, Reuters, Daily Beast, Salon, San Francisco Magazine, SF Chronicle, and many more.

 Shourd wrote, produced, and later directed a play on the subject of solitary confinement, The BOX, which premiered at Z Space in San Francisco in 2016, where it was directed by Cuban playwright Michael John Garcés.
 The play is based on the two-year investigation Shourd conducted while working with watchdog organization Solitary Watch and as a visiting scholar at UC Berkeley's Center for Law and Society, wherein she collected over 75 testimonies from prisoners kept in isolation in prisons across the U.S. She now works as an independent journalist, social engagement artist, and human rights strategy consultant in Oakland, California.

+Shourd was a UC Berkeley Visiting Scholar in 2014.

+Personal life

+Shourd did her Bachelors of Arts in 2001 from University of Berkeley.

+Shane Bauer proposed to Shourd while the two were in prison.
+They married on May 5, 2012 in California, and subsequently divorced in 2019.